ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Suresh: yes, but AI training = yes is not straightforward to people what that means for Search.

-Martin: possible solution: core insight that we have with Krishna and the hybrid design is to focus on the outputs. saying somethign about what the system can output relative to a given piece of content.
+Martin: possible solution: core insight that we have with Krishna and the hybrid design is to focus on the outputs. saying something about what the system can output relative to a given piece of content.
 The question around AI training can be answered the same way.
-If we change this from a process that happens in a server to a process focused onthe output, that's better.
-If we say you cannot use this content to produce a trained AI model, at its application boundary, then we can say something about trainign in the same way we are talking about outputs.
+If we change this from a process that happens in a server to a process focused on the output, that's better.
+If we say you cannot use this content to produce a trained AI model, at its application boundary, then we can say something about training in the same way we are talking about outputs.
 We only talk about what's shown to the outside of a system.
-What artifact does the systme produce? if you think abotu the way in which meta has produced Llama, that process is a box that ultimate has inputs, which are a bunch of assets, and an output, which is a model with a set of particular weights.
+What artifact does the system produce? if you think about the way in which meta has produced Llama, that process is a box that ultimate has inputs, which are a bunch of assets, and an output, which is a model with a set of particular weights.
 Might still be questions about substitution and other categories.
-A model that is capable of producing somehthing that replaces some input.
+A model that is capable of producing something that replaces some input.

 ekr: would OAI need to respect training preferences?